Luna5akura/JPdict/README.md

-# EN-JP Dict
+# JP Dict

 This is a Japanese word search application that allows users to search for Japanese words and view their meanings, readings, tags, frequency, and other information.
+Both English and Japanese is avaliable.
 The app consists of a backend API built with Express.js and TypeScript, and a frontend user interface built with Angular.

 ## Backend